Skip to Main Content

 Advertising disclosure

-There are generally two layers of financial protection when considering police insurance — coverage while they are on the job and using their police cars and coverage for when they are off duty and using their personal vehicles.
+There are generally two layers of financial protection when considering police insurance — coverage while on the job and driving a police car and coverage when off duty and using a personal vehicle.

 Auto insurance for police vehicles